tensorchord/envd-docs/docs/why/why.md

 # Why Use envd?

-It is still too difficult to configure development environments and reproduce results in AI/ML scenarios.
+It is still too difficult to configure development environments and reproduce results in AI/ML applications.

-envd is a **machine learning development environment** for data scientists, AI/ML engineers, or teams.
-Environments built with envd enjoy the following features out-of-the-box:
+`envd` is a **machine learning development environment** for data science and AI/ML engineering teams.
+Environments built with `envd` provide the following features out-of-the-box:

-🐍 **Life is short, we use Python[^1]**
+🐍 **Life is short, use Python[^1]**

-Development environments are full of Dockerfiles, bash scripts, Kubernetes YAML manifests, and many other clunky files.
-And they are always breaking. envd builds are isolated and clean.
+Development environments are full of Dockerfiles, bash scripts, Kubernetes YAML manifests, and many other clunky files that are always breaking. `envd` builds are isolated and clean.
 You can write simple instructions in Python, instead of Bash / Makefile / Dockerfile / ...

 ![envd](./assets/envd.png)